Arthur Renwick: Early life

 Renwick was born in Glasgow, Scotland, the son of George Renwick, a bricklayer, and his wife Christina, née Condie.
 His parents travelled as bounty immigrants aboard the Helen, arriving in Sydney, Australia on 21 July 1841.
 His father was Mayor of Redfern from February 1862 to February 1864 and from February 1867 until February 1872.
-Renwick was educated at Redfern Grammar School and was one of the early students of the University of Sydney, where he matriculated in 1853 and graduated B.A. in 1857.
+Renwick was educated at Redfern Grammar School and the University of Sydney, where he matriculated in 1853 and graduated B.A. in 1857.
 Renwick then studied at the University of Edinburgh where he graduated M.B.
 (1860), M.D.
 (1861), and F.R.C.S., Edinburgh.
 Renwick did further courses in Glasgow, London and Paris.

 Medical career

-Renwick then returned to Sydney in 1862, living in Redfern where he established a rapidly growing practice, becoming eventually one of the leading physicians and the first president of the local branch of the British Medical Association.
+Renwick then returned to Sydney in 1862, living in Redfern where he set up a successful medical practice.
+He was president of a branch of the British Medical Association.
 In 1868, Renwick married Elizabeth, daughter of Rev. John Saunders, at the Redfern Congregational Church.
 Renwick also became an examiner in medicine at the University of Sydney, and in 1877 was elected to its senate.